 - Using phones to send or receive text messages (texting and driving), photos or data, or to take pictures.

 - Watching movies or videos on built-in vehicle screens.

-What is allowed under the DUI-E Washington law?
+What is allowed under the Washington distracted driving law?

 The following use of cell phones and other electronics are allowed under Washington’s DUI-E law: